iona5/coordinator/README.md

 This plugin overlaps in different ways with the purpose of the plugins Coordinate Capture, Lat Lon Tools and the Advanced Digitize Panel.
-It however aims to integrate multiple tasks these tools are sometimes used together in a clean and simple interface.
+It however aims to integrate multiple tasks these tools may be used together in a clean and simple interface.
 And yes...:
 It's almost as it's just another coordinate tool. :)

 The two main functions of this plugin are:

-1. a simple and easy to use coordinate transformation within the QGIS interface and
+1. a simple and easy to use coordinate transformation tool within the QGIS interface and
 2. a quick to use coordinate digitizer with support for coordinates in an arbitrary CRS independent of project or layer CRS.